The Best 2 Days in Ephesus Itinerary

 • Fethiye to İzmir: distance is 306 kilometres with a 4,6 hours travel time.

-• Marmaris to Ephesus: It takes about 215 kilometres by car, roughly 3 hours, and about 5 and 40 minutes by bus.
+• Marmaris to Ephesus: The distance is about 215 km and takes roughly 3 hours, and with a bus, about 5h40 minutes.

 Istanbul to Ephesus

 Ephesus quickly reached Izmir Adnan Menderes Airport.
-Flights from Istanbul Ataturk Airport using Turkish Airlines are your fastest and most convenient way to get to Ephesus.
-By car, 690 kilometres will take about 6 hours and 30 minutes.
-Turkey’s buses are comfortable and frequent.
-They are the cheapest way to get from Istanbul to Ephesus, taking just under 12 hours.
-Unfortunately, there are no trains between Istanbul and Selcuk.
-If you’re short on time, I suggest you Book a day trip from Istanbul to Ephesus: Tours to Ephesus from Istanbul.
+Flights from Istanbul Atatürk Airport, operated by Turkish Airlines, are the fastest and most convenient way to reach Ephesus.
+By car, the distance is approximately 690 kilometres, which will take about 6 hours and 30 minutes.
+Turkey’s buses are comfortable and are the most affordable way to travel from Istanbul to Ephesus, taking just under 12 hours.
+Unfortunately, there are no trains between Istanbul and Selçuk.
+If you’re short on time, I suggest you book a trip Istanbul to Ephesus in Turkey to explore the gems on Ephesus map: Tours to Ephesus from Istanbul.

 Woman in short and red top exploring Ancient Ephesus maps